-I was in 3 foster homes before I turned 12; my mom was single and schizophrenic.
-I didn’t realize how rare it is for foster kids to overcome shame, powerlessness, and poverty until I wrote a cultural self-identity paper for school (I’m getting my MSW at UBC).
+I lived in three foster homes before I turned 12; my mom was single and schizophrenic.
+I didn’t realize how rare it is for foster kids to overcome the feelings shame, powerlessness, and poverty until I wrote a cultural self-identity paper for school (for my Master of Social Work at the University of British Columbia in Vancouver, Canada).
+I knew how much it hurts to know you can never go back to your family, but I didn’t realize how bad it is for some kids in care.

 Growing up, I was neglected, on welfare, and getting food from the food bank all the time.
 My mom was in and out of the hospital, and we moved every few months.
 When I was 15, I called Social Services and went to live with my grandma – which was when the bulimia started.

-But I still managed to lead a pretty good life!
+But I love life now.
+And if I can, so can you!
 I earned two undergraduate degrees from the University of Alberta, taught in Africa for three years (probably the most exciting time of my life!), married a great guy, and bought a beautiful home overlooking the ocean in Vancouver.
 I’m a graduate student, I earn a living as a freelance writer and blogger, and I’ve traveled to different countries almost every year of my adult life.

-On my paper my prof wrote, “The only thing that might strengthen the paper even more is a discussion of what concrete things helped you achieve the things you achieved.
+I recently wrote a paper about what it was like to live in foster homes.
+My social work professor wrote, “The only thing that might strengthen the paper even more is a discussion of what concrete things helped you achieve the things you achieved.
 How did you gain enough social and cultural capital to reach your goals?
 What supports did you have – emotionally, financially, structurally?”

-I got 96% on that assignment – here it is: How to Write a Self-Identity Paper for Social Work Class.
-And, I decided to write an article to describe how I overcame the shame, powerlessness, and stigma of being a foster kid.
-I hope this will help other foster kids to achieve their own goals!
+I got 96% on that assignment, which is called How to Write a Self-Identity Paper for Social Work Class.
+I decided to write this article, too, to describe how I overcame the shame, powerlessness, and stigma of being a foster kid.
+I hope this will help other foster kids to achieve their own goals and blossom into who God created them to be.

-Mourn for what you lost or never had – because it’s not fair
+1. Mourn for the parents and good home life you lost or never had – because it’s not fair

 I hated having a sick, mentally ill mother.
 In my article about coping with difficult parents, I describe how hard it was to grow up with a schizophrenic mom.
 Not only is it difficult at home, it’s painfully shaming at school, work, and with friends.
 It’s horrible to be in foster care, even if the homes or good.
 It’s devastating to be taken away from your mom, home, pets, and family even if you’re neglected or abused at home.

 It’s not fair that I didn’t get to have a dad, a stable home, or a school that I went to for more than a year.
 I have nothing from my childhood, because my mom kept walking away from our apartments.
-In counseling, I learned that I need to mourn what I lost and what I never had.
+She took me to church sometimes; I met Jesus in one of those Sunday School services.
+I always believed in God, but never trusted Him with my heart and life until I grew up.
+And that’s when I truly started to heal and blossom into who God created me to be.

 I always hid the fact that I was a foster kid, and pretended it didn’t matter.
 But now I know it’s healthier to accept that it hurt me, that I feel ashamed and embarrassed.
 If you’re a foster kid, you need to acknowledge and express your feelings somehow – perhaps by journaling, painting, drawing, doing sports, writing music or poetry, etc. I always kept a diary, and wrote how I felt about everything.
 I think that helped me overcome my feelings of shame and powerlessness.

 In my counseling class, I learned that if you don’t accept or understand your emotions, you’ll make dumb, self-destructive decisions in life.
 You’ll react to stuff instead of thinking things through.
-If you want to be powerful, you need to get in touch with your feelings.
+If you want to heal, you need to get in touch with your feelings.
+If you want to blossom, flourish and thrive, you need to follow Jesus.
+It’s not about going to church or being religious, it’s about transitioning from believing in God to having a relationship with Jesus.

 I had a Big Sister from Big Brothers/Big Sisters, and I loved spending time with her.
 She was healthy, happy, and fun.
 She made me feel good about myself – and I let her.
-Now, I’m a Big Sister myself!
+Now, I’m a Big Sister myself.
+We’ve now been matched for almost eight years; she is part of my family now.
+In fact, I recently wrote 5 Things I Learned From My Muslim Little Sister.

 If you’re a foster kid, you need to accept help from the people around you.
 Youth workers, social workers, therapists, teachers, group home leaders, foster parents, guidance counselors – they are genuinely trying to help you overcome the shame, stigma, and powerlessness of being in foster care.
 When somebody offers to help you, take it!
 I only had a Big Sister for less than a year, but it was enough to change how I saw myself.